CSU Systemwide Scholarships

 Robert D. & Dorothy W. Talty Endowment :

-• Be in good academic standing.
+• Applicants must be in good academic standing.

-• Be currently enrolled as a full-time equivalent undergraduate or graduate student majoring in engineering,
+• Be currently enrolled as a full-time equivalent undergraduate or graduate student majoring in engineering, physics, chemistry, biology or computer sciences at a CSU campus.

 • Remain a CSU full-time equivalent student during the academic year.